HumanCellAtlas/ingest-backup/README.md

 _This repository was part of HCA DCP/1 and is not maintained anymore.
-DCP/2 development of this component continues in the forked repository at https://github.com/ebi-ait/ingest-kube-deployment/infra/helm-charts/mongo/charts/ingestbackup._
+DCP/2 development of this component continues under `infra/helm-charts/mongo/charts/ingestbackup` in the forked repository at https://github.com/ebi-ait/ingest-kube-deployment._

 # Ingest Backup